 Click all photos for enlargements

 Sir Richard Shireburn, the son of Richard de Bailey and Margaret Shireburne was born Oct 12, 1381 and died May 1441 at age 60.
 Married Agnes Harrington 1391 when he was 9 years old.
 He was a Knight of the Shire of Lancaster and is entombed in the Shireburne Chapel at All Hallows Church, Mitton commonly known as Mytton Church.
 He was given his mothers surname Shireburn rather than his fathers Bailey.
-Being of the Bailey line he was the 4th. great grandson of Otto de Mitton who`s own family then began to use the surname Bailey after their manor granted to Otto de Mitton by his older brother Hugh de Mitton circa 1200.
+Being of the paternal Bailey line he was the 4th. great grandson of Otto de Mitton.
+Otto`s immediate family then began to use the surname Bailey after their manor granted to Otto de Mitton by his older brother Hugh de Mitton circa 1200.
 The Normans frequently adopted surnames after manor lands or locations.

 The Shireburn chapel at All Hallows, Mitton.

 - Sir.
 Richard Shireburne is the next de Mitton-Bailey descendant.
 Not much is known about him except for a number of legal issues which occurred in the neighborhood.

 - Hugh Shireburne was his heir and added to Stonyhurst in the reign of Edward III.
 Hugh died in 1527 and left his estates to Thomas Shireburne.
 Thomas had trouble with the law regarding hunting.